aungkokomm/Bucket/README.md

 No more window-juggling.
 No more dragging across the screen holding your breath. **You collect at your own pace; Bucket holds everything until you decide what's next.**

-> 💬 On Mac, people happily pay for tools like this — *Yoink*, *Dropover*.
-On Windows it's been
+> 💬 On Mac, people happily pay for tools like **Yoink** or **Dropover**.
-> strangely, some paid tools exist with very limited fuctinaliy, and some free tools are age old.
+> On Windows, it’s a different story—some paid tools exist but with very limited functionality, while most free ones are outdated.
-So I built one, made it native and portable, and gave it away for free.
+So I built one myself: native, portable, and free to use.

 > ### 🛟 …and it never touches your files
 > Dropping something into a bucket just creates a little pointer to it — **nothing is copied, moved,